MarioHMis/TaskTrackCLI/README.md

 TaskTrackCLI 🚀

 TaskTrackCLI is a command-line application (CLI) developed in Java 17 that allows easy task management.
-It uses Maven for dependency management and Gson for handling JSON data.
+It uses Maven for dependency management and Gson for handling JSON data. by https://roadmap.sh/projects/task-tracker

 📌 Features